gmuller/harmonictable/README.md

 <dl>
 	<dt>Starting Note</dt>
 	<dd>The note you select in this scroll list will be the note that the matrix starts with.
-You can think of this like selecting the octave on a small Midi controller, only this allows you to set any note as the lowest note.<dd>
+You can think of this like selecting the octave on a small Midi controller, only this allows you to set any note as the lowest note.</dd>

 	<dt>Midi Input and Output</dt>
 	<dd>These are the midi input and output selections.
 By default, Harmonic Table will select the first input and output available on your system.
 MidiOutput is on channel 0 by default, input will accept any channel unless one is selected using the number box.</dd>